pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/macOS_install.md

 ## Troubleshooting

-* The php-fpm service might not be started, you can look at its status using : `brew services list` and then `brew services start php72` if needed.

-* The database ervice might not be started, you can look at its status using : `brew services list` and then `brew services start mysql` if needed.
+- The database service might not be started, you can look at its status using : `brew services list` and then `brew services start mysql` if needed.

-* You can look at the webserver's error file located in `~/.config/pydio/cells/logs/caddy_errors.log`.
+- You can look at the webserver's error file located in `~/.config/pydio/cells/logs/caddy_errors.log`.